kaio-giovanni/wschat/README.md

 # WSCHAT

-This project uses websocket with spring boot to create a realtime chat
+This project uses websocket with spring boot to create a realtime chat.
+Using [auth0](https://auth0.com/) to authorize users and validate each websocket connection, and [redis](https://redis.io/) to database cache.

 ### Dependencies
 - Git